learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 * **if** executes a block of code if a condition evaluates to true
 * **else** executes a block of code if that condition evaluates to false
 * **else if** allows for an additional condition to be evaluated
-*

 ## Objectives
-* The If Statement
+* Use and describe the If Statement
-* The Else/If Statement
+* Use and describe the Else/If Statement
-* Comparison Operators
+* Use and describe comparison Operators

 ## The If Statement